charleso/git-training/commit.md

 Git - Commits
 =============

-This guide is intented as a primer for understanding how Git commits work.
+This guide is intended as a primer for understanding how Git commits work.